Working in a modernized GOC

 New accommodations

-Disasters in Canada are increasing in frequency and severity and the GOC needs to ensure it has the capacity to respond to future challenges.
-In 2024, the GOC will relocate to secure, modernized accommodations that meet its operational and security requirements, and where it can manage concurrent emergencies.
+Disasters in Canada are increasing in frequency and severity and the GOC must ensure it has the capacity to respond to future challenges.
+In 2026, the GOC relocated to new secure, modernized accommodations that meet its operational and security requirements.